jnga773/figures_2025_yamada_model_PTC/README.md

   - `plot_fig9.m`: Plots Fig. 9 - Surface of PTCs from one viewpoint.
   - `save_fig9_data.m`: Saves the figure data to a Matlab `.mat` file.

-- `set_figure_dimensions.m`: Matlab function file to define the dimensions of the 'Position' property of the figure axis in a way that works for me :)
+- `set_figure_dimensions.m`: Matlab function file to define the dimensions of the 'Position' property of the figure axis in a way that works for me :).
+You should probably add this to your path as it doesn't live in each folder.